mtti/inject/README.md

 ### Binding manually

-You can bind dependencies manually to a context instance.
-For example, you could do `context.Bind<IExampleService>(new ExampleService());`.
+You can bind dependencies manually to an injector instance.
+For example, you could do `injector.Bind<IExampleService>(new ExampleService());`.

-### Creating contexts manually
+### Creating injectors manually

-You can create instances of mtti.Inject.Context (the base class) and mtti.Inject.UnityContext (Unity-specific subclass) normally, for example when writing unit tests.
+You can create instances of mtti.Inject.Injector (the base class) and mtti.Inject.UnityInjector (Unity-specific subclass) normally, for example when writing unit tests.

 ## Development